 It almost didn’t happen at all.
 It didn’t look like Tyson was going to show up that night in early February.
-After a few hours Gord and I got tired of waiting around.
+Gord and I got tired of waiting around after a few hours.
 We took off to shoot some pool, smoked a magic cigarette, and then stopped in at Tim Hortons to drink some tea.
-When we were getting close to calling it a night, my dad walked into Tim’s laughing and told us Tyson had just shown up at the house.
+When we were getting close to calling it a night, my dad walked into Tim’s and told us Tyson had just shown up at the house.

 Back at home the pot was wearing off and we were tired.
 It was getting late.
 We only had time to dig into one song out of respect for the neighbours and their kids, who were probably asleep already.
 I played Tyson a few new ideas I’d been kicking around.
 He latched onto this one thing I envisioned as something like a Sunny Day Real Estate song.
-I even had a midsection worked out that was never used, where I tried to sing like Jeremy Enigk in mellow mode (we didn’t end up using that part).
+I even had a bridge section worked out where I tried to sing like Jeremy Enigk in mellow mode (we didn’t end up using that part).

 I didn’t have any lyrics written, but the music was all there.
 It took a while before I was able to communicate to Tyson what rhythm I thought the “chorus” section should be played in.
 It felt like it was best served as a 6/8-against-4/4 thing.
 Eventually we were in good enough shape to start recording.
 The first take broke down halfway through.
 The second take was better, but I had no idea what to sing.
 After a handful of uninspired lines I started chanting, “My words are shit,” over and over again.

 Tyson thought it had potential.
 “It was fine until you started singing about your words being shit,” he said.

-He came up with the idea of starting the song with the sound of drum resonance, with me hitting the record button right after a drum hit to catch the toms in mid-ring.
-We tried a third take, with Gord and I now completely drained from the comedown and not much hope in my head of anything worthwhile happening.
+He came up with the idea of starting the song with the sound of drum resonance, with me hitting the record button right after he smacked the toms.
+I felt completely drained by now and didn’t think anything worthwhile was going to happen.
+We tried a third take.